skyeunknown84/skyeunknown84/README.md

 - 👋 Hi, I’m @skyeunknown84
 - 👀 I’m interested in ... any web development projects
 - 🌱 I’m currently learning ... react framework
-- 💞️ I’m looking to collaborate on ... anyone who also a learner to web like me
+- 💞️ I’m looking to collaborate on ... anyone who also a learner on web development, like me
-- 📫 How to reach me ... simple, email me..
-I will reply later
+- 📫 How to reach me ... simple, email me.. (skyeunknown084@gmail.com) and I will reply later or as soon as i can.

 <!---
 skyeunknown84/skyeunknown84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.